ShrifaMohammad/Automated-Applicant-Processing-System-/README.md

 5. **Human-in-the-loop review** — prints a summary for the event organizer, who can `APPROVE`, `EDIT` (manually override eligibility/scores), or `REJECT` the batch before it's finalized
 6. **Exports final results** to a CSV file

-## Why I built it

-Manually screening and scoring dozens of event applications is slow and inconsistent between reviewers.
-This pipeline standardizes the process — using an LLM to fairly evaluate open-ended motivation text instead of just GPA — while still keeping a human organizer in control of the final decision.

 ## Tech stack